bioclipse/bioclipse.scripting/intro.md

 Applications folder.
 You then start Bioclipse from the Applications folder just like any other program.

+### Updating and installing new features}
+Bioclipse is a highly customizable piece of software.
+New features and new versions of features can be installed as needed in your Bioclipse installation.

+When Bioclipse starts, it checks the update site for new versions of what is already installed.
+If new versions are found, you are given the option to download them.
+If you choose to do so, the new versions will be downloaded.
+Once this is done, Bioclipse must be restarted to allow the new features to be used.

+Bioclipse ships with, among other things, components for handling molecules but more advanced things like, for example, OpenTox support must be installed separately.
+To do this click `Install` in the top menu and then choose `New ...` This brings up a dialog showing all features available for installation.
+By clicking the check box named `Show installed` you can also see what features are already installed in your workbench.

+Select what you want to install, accept the licenses and wait while Bioclipse restarts with the new features.

 ## Scripting Languages

 Bioclipse supports scripting in three programming languages: